deusx7/deusx7.github.io/Posts/HTB/Writeups/CozyHosting/CozyHosting.md

 ![](attachments/20231021013113.png)

 **NOTE**: If you're reading this for a guide remember to stabilize your shell or else you won't be able to log in.
+You can easily do this with: `python3 -c 'import pty;pty.spawn("/bin/bash")'` then `export TERM=xterm` then hit ctrl + z to background the shell and enter `stty raw -echo;fg`, press enter twice and that's it.

 After logging into the database I discovered a database called cozyhosting and a table named users which contained password hashes that can be cracked.
 So I copied and pasted them to my attack machine to start cracking it using hashcat `hashcat -a 0 -m 3200 hash.txt /usr/share/wordlists/rockyou.txt` .

 ![](attachments/20231021013324.png)